 Return to Top

-All returning students, or their designated proxy, that don’t elect to participate in a pre-assignment process will have to attend the lottery on December 4, 2013.
-The lottery will be held in the Annex at 7 p.m.
+All returning students, or their designated proxy, that don’t elect to participate in a pre-assignment process will have to attend the lottery on December 2, 2015.
+The lottery will be held in the Hub at 6 p.m.
 Students should arrive 15 minutes early in order to review the floor plans, and the selection order (based on the randomly assigned lottery numbers).
-At 7 p.m. the Lottery Coordinator will give instructions and then begin the selection.
+At 6 p.m. the Lottery Coordinator will give instructions and then begin the selection.

 Students waiting to select rooms will be able to review floor plans that will show the available rooms.
 Volunteers from the Res Life Staff will be on hand to update these floor plans as rooms are taken.
 Once your number is called (or the number of the student you are proxying for) you will need to report to the number caller table.
 At this point you will be provided with two stickers that have the name of the student whose room is being chosen on them.
 You will then proceed to the sticker chart table where you will place one sticker on a list of rooms, next to the room you are selecting.
 The other sticker will be placed on a slip of paper that is used by the Office of Residential Life for data entry.